oxblixxx/terraform-beginner-bootcamp-2023/journal/week 1.md

 ```

+## CDN IMPLEMENTATION
+You can do this using the CloudFront console, the AWS CLI, or the AWS SDK.
+But we will automate using `Terraform`.
+When you create a distribution, you need to specify the origin server that you want to deliver content from.
+You can also specify other settings, such as the cache behavior and the TTL.

-## UPLOADING OBEJCT TO S3
+### UPLOADING OBEJCT TO S3
 It's best practice to explore the documentation as `chatGPT` gives deprecated versions of resources.
-Uploading in the  `bucket` will be done with the `aws_s3_object` resource.
+Uploading in the  `bucket` will be done with the [aws_s3_object](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_object) resource of terraform.

 ### DATA SOURCES
 The path.module and path.root functions in Terraform are used to get the paths to the module and root directory of your Terraform configuration.